fakhirali/OpenVoiceChat/notes/Ideas.md

 # Some Ideas

-## Speculative decoding of whisper output
+## Speculative decoding of whisper output (Thinking while listening)

 We can stream the output of stt and have an LLM predict what the person will say next (also predicting what the bot will say).
 Do beam search and keep the beams that were correct according to the whisper output.
 This is like "thinking while listening".
+How would we implement this?

 ## Interuptions